Is my baby constipated?

 After Six Weeks

-After the baby is about six weeks old, he may wet only five to six diapers per day, but if so these diapers will be much wetter and heavier.
-As the baby’s bladder grows, he can produce and hold more urine at a time.
+After your baby is about six weeks old, they may wet only five to six diapers per day, but if so these diapers will be much wetter and heavier.
+As your baby’s bladder grows, they can produce and hold more urine at a time.
 To judge wetness of a diaper for an older baby, pour 8 tablespoons (120 ml) onto a dry diaper.
 That would be considered a normally wet diaper and will give you an idea of what to expect.
 If at any time you have concerns about whether or not your baby is gaining and growing well, consult your health care provider.

 After Solid Foods